 In the context of the case study, Revonsuo’s descriptions are interpreted as dynamic values of consciousness in response to direct spatial stimuli.
 These values of consciousness are also highlighted by Merleau-Ponty in Phenomenology of Perception, in which he describes sensation as a ‘sentir’, a ‘unit of experience’ ([1945] 1962: 3), although this implies a sense of isolated ‘instance’.
 Merleau-Ponty proceeds to describe the phenomenon of perception, as being part of a ‘field’, and it is this relational field interpretation of consciousness that is used to establish a typology territorially transcribed by ‘intensities’ (Massumi 2002: 27) and field forces (Brown 2002: 37) of ‘space-affect-conscious’ values.

-Further, Professor Antti Revonsuo’s conceptual map of consciousness, although may ‘clip’ notions of reflection, introspection, embodiment (Gallagher 2009: 42) and Andy Clark’s cognitive extension (2008: 222), the outlined territory values openly align with compositional structures and cinematographic theories of perception control, in particular the methods used to express at state of mind, or manipulate perception, broadly termed ‘Hitchcockian’ (Brown 2002: 25) devices, and it is because of these compositional potentials with focal and peripheral spatiotemporal dimensions that Revonsuo’s consciousness map is used to identify a potential typology for exploring the experiential fabric of space consciousness, documented by profiling the WWII underground bunker, Plymouth.
+Further, Professor Antti Revonsuo’s conceptual map of consciousness, although may ‘clip’ notions of reflection, introspection, embodiment (Gallagher 2009: 42) and Andy Clark’s cognitive extension (2008: 222), the outlined territory values openly align with compositional structures and cinematographic theories of perception control, in particular the methods used to express at state of mind, or manipulate perception, broadly termed ‘Hitchcockian’ (Brown 2002: 25) devices, and it is because of these compositional potentials with focal and peripheral spatiotemporal dimensions that Revonsuo’s consciousness map is used to identify a potential typology for exploring the experiential fabric of space consciousness, documented by profiling the WWII underground bunker at Plymouth.

 The bunker acts as a container that draws the attention to the spatialization of perception and temporality; however, the bunker also sensitizes the body’s capability in becoming a site within the field of perception.
 The body performs to the notion of extension, a site for amplification, a site of adjacency to disclose the friction of interface.
 The ‘body as site’ provides the opportunity for the ego-loci experience to be revealed, reciprocal in its sensibility, contrapuntal in its response.
 The architectural phenomenologist Juhani Pallasmaa describes the body as a site of exchange: